WDI-SEA/notes/11-projects/project-3/README.md

 Pitches will be a readme in the project repo that includes the following:

-* Project Idea and decription
+* Project Idea and descriptions
 * choice of API you are going to use and a proof of concept (API keys -- hitting the api)
 * ERDs
 * Restful Routing Chart